Jsonldresume/lab-web/README.md

 - Turkish (Türkçe)
 - Ukrainian (Українська)

-Thank you to all the amazing people who have contributed to Reactive Resume by translating it into their native language.
+Thank you to all the amazing people who have contributed by translating it into their native language.

 ### Building from Source

-Want to run your own instance of Reactive Resume?
+Want to run your own instance of Json-ld resume?
 You are very much free to do so.
 The requirements to build from source are:

 - NodeJS/NPM